bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step5.md

 Please review the link before proceeding for wb file: [Link](http://docs.bluedata.com/awb34_applications-with-multiple-images)

  Task 1:
 <br>For your reference, we have already created a ready .wb file in the ~/test directory.
-We will copy that file into the Spark directory using the following command:
+We will copy that file into the Spark directory using the following command:<br>
 `cp ~/test/Spark.wb  ~/Spark`{{execute}}

 To check the files in Spark folder<br>